About the login process

-Need admin approval: Coveo Platform needs permission to access resources in your organization that only an admin can grant.
+Need admin approval: Coveo needs permission to access resources in your organization that only an admin can grant.
 Please ask an admin to grant permission to this app before you can use it.

 To fix this issue, an Office 365 global administrator can either:

 Enable user consent to third-party applications.
-This alternative is less likely to be chosen, as global administrators tend to disable user consent to keep track of the applications allowed to access your Office 365 organization resources.
+This alternative is less likely to be chosen, as global administrators tend to disable user consent to keep track of the applications allowed to access their Office 365 organization resources.

-Add them as a member of your organization and grant them the privileges required to edit groups.
-If you just created the organization with your Office 365 email address, you might need to ask the Coveo Support team to do it for you, as you won’t be able to log in.
+Add the Office 365 global administrator as a member of your organization and grant them the privileges required to edit groups.
+If you just created the organization with your Microsoft email address, you might need to ask the Coveo Support team to do it for you, as you won’t be able to log in.